WQHS-DT: WCLQ-TV (1981–1986)

 The summer of 1985 saw both WOIO and WBNX-TV sign on as independents: while WBNX-TV was owned by the ministry of televangelist Ernest Angley and positioned itself on family-oriented and religious fare, WOIO was financially backed by Malrite Communications (owners of WHK and WMMS) and Metroplex Communications (later owners of WNCX and WERE).
 WCLQ-TV's purchasing of expensive syndicated programming, in turn, increased prices for programming at both WOIO and WUAB substantially.
-The addition of competition also drove down ratings and advertising rates, with WOIO charging basic cable rates for a typical commercial.
+The additional competition also drove down ratings and advertising rates; WOIO general manager Dennis Thatcher noted that WCLQ was selling advertising at low prices that were "almost cable rate levels".
 Driven into a financial crunch, WOIO's ownership group sought to sell outright to Malrite for an infusion of capital by June 1986, permissible by FCC regulations that typically barred common ownership of radio and UHF television stations except when the television station was in need of financial assistance.
 WCLQ-TV filed a petition to deny the sale.

-Channel Communications's aggressiveness with WCLQ-TV failed to yield a positive return, with the station losing "a few million dollars" annually.
+The aggressive approach Channel Communications took with WCLQ-TV failed to yield a positive return on investment.
 The May 1985 sweeps period saw WUAB with 9 percent of viewers, WOIO with 6 percent, and WCLQ-TV with 5 percent, a trend that continued into the fall and spring.
-The Plain Dealer reported on January 23, 1986, that Channel president Brian Byrnes initiated a study with Shearson Lehman Brothers on possible options for the company, involving the sale of WCLQ-TV and conceded NASCO's earnings in 1985 were "not as good" as 1984, but denied suggestions WCLQ-TV was losing over $2 million.
+In January 1986, Channel president Brian Byrnes initiated a study with Shearson Lehman Brothers on possible options for the company, involving the sale of WCLQ-TV.
+He conceded that NASCO's earnings in 1985 were "not as good" as 1984.
+Though he denied suggestions WCLQ-TV was losing over $2 million in an interview with Crain's Cleveland Business, he told The Plain Dealer that the station was losing "a few million dollars" annually.
 General manager Jack White claimed Shearson Lehman contacted Channel on behalf of an investor, fueling the possibility of Rupert Murdoch buying WCLQ-TV for his nascent Fox Broadcasting Company.
 Fox, however, opted to partner with WOIO on June 4, 1986, after WUAB parent Gaylord Broadcasting declined to affiliate any of their stations with the network.